-Under the Law of the PRC on EIT (the "EIT Law") and Implementation Regulation of the EIT Law, the Group's PRC subsidiaries are subject to PRC EIT at the statutory rate of 25% for the year ended 31 December 2020, except for entities qualified as "High and New Technology Enterprise" ("HNTE") or "Small Low-profit Enterprise" for which preferential tax treatments are granted under the EIT Law:
+Under the Law of the PRC on EIT (the "EIT Law") and Implementation Regulation of the EIT Law, the Group's PRC subsidiaries are subject to PRC EIT at the statutory rate of 25% for the years ended 31 December 2021 and 2020, except for the entity qualified as "Small Low-profit Enterprise" for which preferential tax treatments are granted under the EIT Law:

-- Shenzhen Hi-Level Technology Development Limited was recognised as a HNTE by the PRC tax authorities on 25 October 2015 such that it was entitled to a concessionary tax rate of 15% for three consecutive years beginning from 2016 to 2019; and - Hi-Level (Shanghai) Technology Limited was qualified as a Small Low-profit Enterprise and enjoyed a preferential tax rate of 20% for the years ended 31 December 2020 and 2019.
-In addition, in accordance with the notice of the Ministry of Finance and the State Administration of Taxation on Preferential Income Tax Policies for Small Low-Profit Enterprises, the subsidiary was also entitled to a 20% tax concession on 25% of its assessable profits for the years ended 31 December 2020 and 2019.
+Hi-Level (Shanghai) Technology Limited was qualified as a Small Low-profit Enterprise and enjoyed a preferential tax rate of 20% for the years ended 31 December 2021 and 2020.
+In addition, in accordance with the notice of the Ministry of Finance and the State Administration of Taxation on Preferential Income Tax Policies for Small Low-Profit Enterprises, the subsidiary was also entitled to a 20% tax concession on 25% of its assessable profits for the years ended 31 December 2021 and 2020.